 - Next, save the code by pressing Ctrl + S.

-- This will create a function named ProductionCost, and here, dl is Direct Labor Cost, dm is the Direct Material Cost, and mc is Overhead Costs on Manufacturing.
+The code creates a function named ProductionCost, where dl is the Direct Labor Cost, dm is the Direct Material Cost, and mc is Overhead Costs on Manufacturing.

-- Then back to the worksheet.
-Now, select the cell where we want the production cost result to appear.
-So, we select cell C9.
+- Select cell C9, the cell where we want the production cost result to appear.

 =ProductionCost(C5,C6,C7)